Check out these expert custom design tips on how to make the most of your walk-in closet based on its dimensions.

 Mastering Your Walk-In Closet Dimensions

-Whether you have a bare minimum, average closet size, huge, or oversized walk-in closet included in your home’s blueprint, each set of dimensions is easily maximized with the help of custom design.
-Any “stock” closet, no matter how large, isn’t living up to its full potential.
+Whether you have a bare minimum, average closet size, huge, or oversized walk-in closet included in your home’s blueprint, each set of dimensions is easily maximized with the help of custom closet design.
+Any “stock” closet blueprint, no matter how large, isn’t living up to its full potential.
 With the addition of perfectly fit shelves, rods, cabinets, and shoe storage, you can transform any size closet into the functional space your expanding wardrobe needs.

 Rods for hanging long garments can be placed at 72” on a vertical wall.
 Plan on adding more shelves above this height to maximize your vertical space.